a-jackson/tvsorter/README.md

-tvsorter
+TVSorter
 ========

 A program for sorting episode files of TV shows.
+See the [Wiki](https://github.com/a-jackson/tvsorter/wiki) for more information.